Mixed Breed Dogs

 About the Shepsky

-The Shepsky is a very large mixed breed dogs known for its outgoing nature and highly intelligent mind.
-Better suited to homes with space, the Shepsky is best matched with experienced owners.
+The Shepsky is a cross between the German Shepherd Dog and Siberian Husky.
+The Shepsky is a large mixed breed dog known for being deeply loving with its family and outgoing and sociable.
+With a highly intelligent mind, better suited to homes with outdoor space, the Shepsky is best matched with experienced owners.
 Typically standing 20 to 25 inches and weighing 45 to 88 pounds, this breed has a life expectancy of 10 to 14 years, making it a devoted companion for the right family.

 Originally classified within the Mixed Breed Dogs group, the Shepsky brings a distinct combination of traits that sets it apart.
 The Shepsky is a high-energy breed that thrives with plenty of daily exercise and mental stimulation.
 Deeply affectionate, the Shepsky loves being close to its people and forms strong bonds with every member of the household.